linuxserver/docker-bazarr/README.md

 # linuxserver/bazarr

 [Bazarr][appurl] is a companion application to Sonarr and Radarr.
 It can manage and download subtitles based on your requirements.
-You define your preferences by TV show or movie and Bazarr take care of everything for you.
+You define your preferences by TV show or movie and Bazarr takes care of everything for you.

 [![bazarr](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/bazarr.png)][appurl]